All news

 Bally's Corporation acquired Intralot in the summer of 2023, with a further investment in 2025.

 Since the acquisition, Bally's has injected capital, rebuilt leadership, and repositioned Intralot as a serious competitor.
-The company now operates lottery systems in Illinois, Georgia, Arkansas, Ohio, New Hampshire, Montana, and Washington, D.C., and also has contracts across 23 countries.
+The company now operates lottery systems in Illinois, Georgia, Arkansas, Ohio, New Hampshire, Montana, and the District of Columbia, and has contracts across 23 countries.

 One concrete advantage: Bally's Intralot holds MBE certification and is a member of the National Minority Supplier Development Council.
 It is the only major lottery system provider with that designation.
 That status directly addresses the MBE compliance issues that triggered Intralot's original disqualification in Maryland.